thomasdev5832/InvestorHub/PRD/InvestorHub-v1.md

 ### 6.4 Security Requirements

 - End-to-end encryption for communications.
-- Secure wallet integration with user authentication.
+- Secure wallet integration with user authentication (social) and gas sponsorship.
 - Initial Smart contract audits for IHUB and liquidity pool contracts.
 - Majority of assets stored with multi-signature wallets.
 - Withdrawn scheduled at regular intervals or a trigger is reached (Chainlink Automation).